AngelaDigitalCrafts/Project-2-Project-title-/README.md

 # Project-2-Project-title-
 This is my full stack project
-# Project-1-Title-
-- This is my front-end project.

 - I will add a strong description of my project!
 - I will add screenshots of my project and my code
 - I will add information on features incorporated, debugging, challenges and solutions